ambatlle/tasks-demo/backend/README.md

    - on Windows use `mvnw.cmd clean install`
    - on Linux/Mac use `mvnw clean install`
    - or you can use your preferred Java IDE with Maven integration
    - seems that some times due windows/linux end of line conversion there can be some problems on this files, if it happens to you, the fastter way that you have is use a tool like `dos2unix`, oldy but effective.
+Or you could fix it configuring [git EOL management](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings) to use Linux style EOL.

 ## Persistence